hareesh98/terraformcode/ecs/ec2/complete/README.md

 **Step-4** Verifying the resources

-After executing the `terraform apply` it should create ec2 cluster with 1 task & 1 service you can be seen in the aws console.
+After executing the `terraform apply` it should create ECS ec2 type cluster with 1 task & 1 service you can be seen in the aws console.